thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 To insert the data, we would first insert the user information into the `users` table and then insert each address into the `user_addresses` table, possibly generating a unique `address_id` for each address.
 This approach allows for flexible queries and can be optimized for different access patterns, such as retrieving all addresses for a given user.
 However, it requires managing data duplication and consistency across tables.

-**Conclusion**: Each of these options has its trade-offs in terms of complexity, flexibility, and performance.
+**Conclusion**: Each of these options has its own trade-offs in terms of complexity, flexibility, and performance.
 The choice depends on our specific application's query patterns and performance requirements.
 Using UDTs keeps the structure close to the original JSON and is more straightforward for simple nested objects.
 Collection types offer flexibility for simpler nested data.
 However, collections are limited in size (2 billion elements) and are not ideal for very large datasets.
 Purpose-built tables can provide the highest query performance at the cost of data duplication and increased complexity in data management.

 ---

-# Conslusion
+# Conclusion

 In summary, MongoDB provides a more flexible query model with support for join-like operations through its aggregation framework, which can be useful for applications that require complex data retrieval.
 Cassandra, on the other hand, focuses on scalability and performance, avoiding joins in favor of denormalization and careful data modeling.
 Normalization is not a possible approach for working with nested JSON data in Cassandra.
 Instead, leveraging Cassandra's strengths involves denormalizing data, thoughtfully designing tables around our application's query patterns, and using Cassandra's data types effectively to manage complex data structures within the wide-column store model.